virgesmith/itrx/doc/apidoc.md

 ### `flat_map`

-Flatten an iterable and map the results.
-Each item must itself be iterable.
+Map each item to an iterable, then flatten one level.

 Args:
-    mapper (Callable[[U], V]): A function mapping each item to an iterable.
+    mapper (Callable[[T], Iterable[U]]): A function mapping each item to an iterable.

 Returns:
-    Itr[V]: An iterator over the mapped and flattened items.
+    Itr[U]: An iterator over the mapped and flattened items.